nextcloud/integration_openproject/docs/testing/smoke_testing.md

 This file consists of some smoke testing to be done before the release (major and minor) of `integration_application` application.
 The need for this smoke testing (manual) is that we do not have e2e test setup to automate that involves both `OpenProject` and `Nextcloud`.

+This document covers smoke tests for two authentication methods used in the `integration_openproject` apps:

+1. **Two-way OAuth 2.0 authorization code flow**
+2. **Single-Sign-On through OpenID Connect Identity Provider**
+    - **Nextcloud Hub** as the IdP
+    - **External Provider** as the IdP
+      - With token exchange enable
+      - With token exchange disable

 ## Smoke Test for `integration_openproject` (In Nextcloud and OpenProject)
 ### 1. Oauth configuration (without project folder setup/Automatically managed folders)
 - [ ] In `OpenProject`, navigate to `Administration > Files`.